CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 If both players agree, they can use region movement as it is used in _METW_.
 See page 78 for region movement guidelines.

 {: .note }
 > **Clarification:** Region movement is not necessary to play this game.
-Region movement just gives you more options; i.e., with region movement a company need not move to a Darkhaven every other turn.
+Region movement just gives you more options; i.e., with region movement a company need not move to a Haven every other turn.
 Region cards are not included in _MELE_.
 However, the map in the color insert facilitates region movement.

 ### MOVING COMPANIES TO THE SAME NON-DARKHAVEN SITE

-During the organization phase, two or more companies may move to the same non-Darkhaven site, but one of the following cases must apply:
+During the organization phase, two or more companies may move to the same non-Haven site, but one of the following cases must apply:

 {: .blank .mb-1 }
 >